MannyP31/100-days-of-code/log.md

 Again today i decided to have a quick recap of the basics of javascript and call back functions of node js.

+14.(May 1, 2021)-DAY 14 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

+Came over the entire basics of bootstrap.